 OWL-Cards with this image are intended to be used solely in connection with official purchases; the cardholder/mission is eligible for exemption from sales, occupancy, restaurant/meal, and other similarly imposed taxes without restriction.
+Hotel stays for the purpose of tourism, medical treatment, or leisure travel are not considered necessary for the mission's operations and functions.

-BUFFALO-Cards with this image are intended to be used solely in connection with official purchases; the cardholder/mission is subject to some degree of restriction on exemption from sales, occupancy, restaurant/ meal, and other similarly imposed taxes.
-(For example, such cards may read "EXEMPT FROM TAXES IMPOSED ON PURCHASES OVER \$300; NOT VALID AT HOTELS.")
+BUFFALO-Cards with this image are intended to be used solely in connection with official purchases; the cardholder/mission is subject to some degree of restriction on exemption from sales, occupancy, restaurant/meal, and other similarly imposed taxes.
+Hotel stays for the purpose of tourism, medical treatment, or leisure travel are not considered necessary for the mission's operations and functions.